-If the Commission determines, on its own or based on information filed during the 30-day comment period, that the application raises any significant issues with respect to one or more of the review criteria, the Commission will hold an evidentiary hearing, which includes holding a scheduling conference, possibly scheduling a site visit, and generally all of the steps associated with evidentiary hearings, as summarized below.
+If the Commission determines, on its own or based on information filed during the 30-day comment period, that the application raises any significant issues with respect to one or more of the review criteria, the Commission will begin the process for holding an evidentiary hearing, which includes holding a scheduling conference, possibly scheduling a site visit, and generally all of the steps associated with evidentiary hearings, as summarized below.

 Scheduling Conference.
 The purpose of a scheduling conference is to discuss procedural details and to set the schedule leading to an evidentiary hearing and briefing in the case.
 Scheduling conferences are open to the public.
 After the scheduling conference, the Commission will issue an order summarizing the results of the scheduling conference, which generally includes a schedule for the next steps in the case (scheduling order).
+Please see Commission Rule 2.225.

 Discovery.
-The discovery process may be used if there is to be an evidentiary hearing on a case.
+The discovery process may be used if there will be an evidentiary hearing in a case.
 Discovery is the process by which the parties to the case exchange information to get a better understanding of what facts they agree on and disagree about.
 Information produced in discovery is not evidence, unless the Commission admits it into evidence during the evidentiary hearing.
-Only the parties to the case are permitted to participate in discovery.

-Parties to a case must follow standard procedures for discovery; for more information about these procedures, please see the explanation under discovery in the glossary.
+Only the parties to the case are permitted to issue discovery requests.
+Parties to a case must follow standard procedures for discovery.
+For more information about these procedures, please see the explanation under discovery in the glossary and Commission Rules 2.214 and 2.230.

 Testimony and Exhibits.
 The parties to a case prepare testimony and exhibits that support their position on whether the proposed project complies with the relevant review criteria.
-The applicant includes prefiled testimony and exhibits with the application.
-The applicant may also file supplemental prefiled testimony to address issues that come up before the evidentiary hearing.
+The applicant includes pre-filed testimony and exhibits with the application.
+The applicant may also file supplemental pre-filed testimony to address issues that come up before the evidentiary hearing.
+Please see Commission Rules 2.204 and 2.213.

-Other parties to a case have the opportunity to file testimony and exhibits prior to the evidentiary hearing.
+Other parties to a case have the opportunity to file testimony and exhibits before the evidentiary hearing.
 If filed, a party must provide a copy to all other parties in the case.
 The deadline for filing testimony and exhibits is usually set in a scheduling order issued by the Commission after the scheduling conference.